jadentripp/prompt_gen/README.md

 ### Contact

-For any questions or suggestions, please contact Jaden Tripp at jadenitripp@gmail.com.
+For any questions or suggestions, please create an issue here on Github, or comment on X: https://x.com/jadotripp42/status/1812620615142330655